langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 Open Models
 -----------

-To directly integrate Databricks's open models hosted on HuggingFace, you can use [HuggingFace Integration](/docs/integrations/platforms/huggingface) of LangChain.
+To directly integrate Databricks's open models hosted on HuggingFace, you can use the [HuggingFace Integration](/docs/integrations/platforms/huggingface) of LangChain.

 ```
 from langchain_huggingface import HuggingFaceEndpoint